It's been almost a year since many companies pivoted to a primarily remote workforce.

 Don’t let the great talent of your workforce go unrecognized.
 These employees helped your business get through the pandemic.
 Make sure you acknowledge all their efforts, and praise and reward the hard work that your teams have done.

 Beyond that, take some time to improve your training, increase mentoring programs, and give your staff the skills they need to grow and succeed.

 Establish new employee benefits or expand current benefits

-The world has changed, for businesses, facilities, families, employees…everyone!
+The world has changed, for businesses, facilities, families, employees, and everyone!
 Your organization needs to recognize that and revamp current benefits and establish new benefits that make sense in the “new world”.

-For example: As schools closed and senior living facilities stopped accepting new residents due to COVID-19, many women had to leave the workforce and take on the roles of teacher, caregiver, childcare provider, etc. There are now 2.2 million fewer women in the labor force, according to the U.S. Bureau of Labor Statistics.
+For example: As schools closed and senior living facilities stopped accepting new residents due to COVID-19, many women had to leave the workforce and take on the roles of teachers, caregivers, childcare providers, etc. There are now 2.2 million fewer women in the labor force, according to the U.S. Bureau of Labor Statistics.

-When your employees are your most important asset, it is important that you work towards their best interests.
+When your employees are your most important asset, it is important that you work toward their best interests.

 If you listen and engage employees, make their well-being a top priority, help them succeed, recognize their accomplishments, and adapt benefits, you can create an environment where people want to work and want to stay.

 Flagship's customizable approach to your facility's needs will help you incorporate solutions that will help you stay open responsibly and protect the health and safety of your occupants during operations.